Callahan House About The Property - City of Longmont Skip to main content

 The Garden

 The garden plan was designed by a Chicago firm and a Boulder landscape gardener implemented the plan.
+It was, at that time, the largest private yard in the city limits.

 The garden features an electric lighted fountain with Pan featured in the masonry.